AutoJenny/blog/docs/database/sql_management.md

 - Prompt template deletion is now robust: the backend uses direct SQL, and the frontend checks for `{ success: true }` in the response, providing clear UI feedback.
 - All changes are committed and tested with curl and browser.
 - See `app/templates/main/llm_prompts.html` for implementation details.
+- **2024-06: The llm_prompt table now includes a prompt_json JSONB column for structured prompt templates.
+All backup, restore, and migration scripts must preserve this field.**

 ## Changes from 2025-05-26
 - As of 2025-05-26, the `llm_action_prompt_part` table has been dropped from the schema and is no longer present in the LLM group in the /db UI.
 The LLM group now includes: `llm_action`, `llm_action_history`, `llm_provider`, `llm_model`, `llm_interaction`, `llm_prompt`, `llm_prompt_part`, and `post_substage_action`.